alexsocha/luckyblock/README.md

 To use IntelliJ, ensure that the Gradle plugin is enabled, and import the directory as a Gradle project.

 - `./gradlew tasks`: View all available tasks.
+- `./gradles clean`: Clean the build folder.
+Always run this after updating the version number.
 - `./gradlew luckyBuild`: Build the project, and create a distributable jar file in `build/dist/{version}`.
 - `./gradlew luckyClient`: Run a Minecraft client.
 - `./gradlew luckyServer`: Run a Minecraft server.